 A good amount of keywords to start with is at least 20 keywords per ad-group.
 That might be difficult for the Brand and Competitor ad groups but should be easier for the non-brand ad group.

-The Search Match ad group will have search match turned on but not have any actual target keywords in it.
-However, you should add all of the keywords in the other three ad groups as exact match negative keywords to your Search Match ad group.
+Also, you will need to add all of the keywords in the other ad groups as exact match negative keywords to your Discovery ad group.

 You can add up to 200 negative keywords at a time separated by commas.
 You can use the Kitemetrics “keywords as exact match csv” tool to easily copy paste all of your keywords from your other ad groups.

-This way the Search Match ad group will continously use its algorithm to help you discover new terms that you might not have though of.
+The Discovery Campaign will use the Search Match algorithm to continously help you discover new terms that you might not have though of.
 You can then periodically categorize the new terms and add them to an appropriate ad group.

 Using broad match will make it difficult to optimize for higher or lower performing search terms with different CPT bids at the keyword level.